Unity-Technologies/NativeVersionControlPlugins/TFSPlugin/TfsPlugin readme.txt

+This plugin adds support for Team Foundation Server and VS Online to the Unity Version Control Integration.

 This plugin is not officially supported by Unity.
 It has been developed by Microsoft and is released under public domain license.

+TFSPlugin specific bugs should be reported to tfsunity@microsoft.com

 Prerequisites
 	1. A Unity pro license for Unity 5.x or a Unity team license for Unity 4.x